wasp-lang/wasp/web/docs/guides/email-auth.md

 ![Auth UI](/img/authui/all_screens.gif)

-In this guide, we'll go through the easiest way to set up email authentication: using Wasp's Auth UI components.
+In this guide, we'll go through the easiest way to set up email authentication: using Wasp's [Auth UI](/docs/guides/auth-ui) components.
+Check out the Auth UI guide for more details on how to customize the UI.

 ## Outline of the guide